jwbaldwin/jwb/lib/jwb/blogs/2021-08-31-thoughts-habits.md

 #### Some additional quotes from Atomic Habits and thoughts:

-> "Every action you take is a vote for the type of person you wish to become.
-No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity."
+> Every action you take is a vote for the type of person you wish to become.
+No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.

 So let's make *a lot of* votes!
 Frequency!

-> “Habits are the compound interest of self-improvement”
+> Habits are the compound interest of self-improvement

 Charlie Munger says “the first rule of compounding is to never interrupt it unnecessarily.”